RehanSaeed/rehansaeed.github.io/content/posts/2021/open-telemetry-for-asp-net-core/index.md

 # Up Next

 I've shown a basic example of setting up Open Telemetry and discussed the defaults of what trace data is collected in ASP.NET Core.
-In my next post, I'll cover how you can optimally configure ASP.NET Core and Open Telemetry traces and logs.
-I'll also fire up Jaeger and show how you can get an ASP.NET Core app to export Open Telemetry data to it.
+In my next post, I'll cover how you can fire up Jaeger and show how you can get an ASP.NET Core app to export Open Telemetry data to it.